Image: LSE EA

 Ask existing EA connections if they know anyone else in your area.

-Search for individual profiles on the EA Hub.
+Search for individual profiles on the EA Hub or EA Forum.

 Check if any members of a local city group are staff or students at your university.
 Find groups here.